victorvh/Kassesystem/README.md

 If you want to add another product to the database you can click the "Create product" button and you will be directed to this page:
 ![Creation page](https://i.imgur.com/a9AioS5.png)

+The pages that are not meant to be seen by the customer is written in English.

 ### Install Dependencies

 $ yarn